 This article provides you with all the tools to identify the best 2 person inflatable kayak for your needs.
 We provide you with everything you need to choose the right kayak, whether it’s for recreational use with your family, kayak fishing or international travel, to provide you with countless hours of enjoyment on the water.

-Our picks: Best inflatable tandem kayaks for 2022
+Top picks: Best inflatable tandem kayaks for 2023

 Best Tandem Inflatable Kayaks